gosh-sh/docs/docs/working-with-gosh/gosh-web/task.md

 After creating the proposal, you will be redirected to the **DAO** tab on the event page.

-Inside the proposal you will be able to see all the conditions of the Milestone.
+Inside the proposal, you will be able to see all the conditions of the Milestone.
-In the table you can see the period since which month and in what parts the payments will be made to Milestone participants.
+In the table, you can see the period since which month and in what parts the payments will be made to Milestone participants.

 ![](../../images/n_gosh_web_Task_03_event.jpg)